 - Vegan fashion brand, Angela Roi, is boycotting Black Friday for the 2nd year in a row and encouraging customers to instead donate any amount over $1 to @FeedingAmerica or a charity of their choice in exchange for a 20% discount on their next purchase.

-- Along the same lines, Everlane, a sustainable fashion brand in the US started the ‘Black Friday Fund’ in 2013 to match customer purchases with donations to various charities worldwide.
+- Everlane, a sustainable fashion brand in the U.S., also launched the "Black Friday Fund" in 2013 to combine customers' purchases with donations to various charities around the world.

 - The Buy More Rubbish campaign by London-based retailer, Public Fibre, sold the top 10 ocean polluters on Black Friday last year and gave back to The Ocean Cleanup, a non-profit organization based in Rotterdam with the mission to do just that; clean up the ocean by 90% with advanced technology.

 - Starting this Black Friday, GiffGaff and LADbible are inviting you to Check Your Drawers for old phones in hiding.
 For every phone sent to them, they’ll reward you with cash.

 - Instead of price crunching, Allbirds, a certified B-Corp sustainable footwear company, raised all their prices last year on Black Friday by $1, matched them by $1 and gave that money to ‘Fridays for Future’.
 In 2019, they closed all stores and offered free workshops to customers to teach them about sustainable consumerism.